Parkinson’s Disease Research

 They found that there is a chronic activation of tyrosine hydroxylase in response to infection that only occurs in the dopaminergic neurons of the substantia nigra.

-This may explain the capacity of infection processes to cause selective degeneration of the dopaminergic neurons of the substantia nigra that is a key feature of Parkinson’s disease.
+This may explain the capacity of infection processes to cause selective degeneration of the dopaminergic neurons of the substantia nigra and the increased susceptibility of males that are key features of Parkinson’s disease.